 *We recommend products we believe moms will love.
 If you use the following recommended links, we may earn a commission.
 Learn more

-A mother’s health is important when it comes to producing breast milk.
+A mother’s health is important when it comes to her increasing milk supply.
 Try to sit and rest with your feet up and watch a favorite show or read a book instead of cleaning or working while baby is asleep so that your body functions properly and can keep up with the demands of breastfeeding.

 A hot shower can help a mother’s milk to release and flow.